ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 ## Conclusion

+I was able to make the Sixty compiler nine times faster for this benchmark.
+This was made possible by the excellent profiling tools that we have for Haskell.
-We've got great profiling tools for Haskell, so there's no reason to be optimising in the dark.
-The usual profile-before-optimising advice is good advice.
+There's no reason to be optimising in the dark here.

 As a reminder, here's what the compiler looked like in ThreadScope to start with: